cookie-s/cookie-s.github.io/about.md

 ===============

  This site is hosted on [GitHub Pages](https://pages.github.com/) and built with [Jekyll](https://jekyllrb.com/).
- The source code is public in [here](https://github.com/cookie-s/cookie-s.github.io/).
+ The source code is available in [here](https://github.com/cookie-s/cookie-s.github.io/).

 - - - -